The Aha! Moment: How to Find It, Examples, UX Tips

 Once you have collected all the feedback from your deactivated users, analyze the answers and look at what your retained customers did differently from those who churned.

-Cross-analyze this information with the data from internal product data to give you a complete picture of your product’s user journey.
+Map this information to the data from internal product data to get a complete picture of your product’s user journey.
 At this stage, you should have an idea of the behavioral patterns that you believe impact your user retention rates.
-This idea will be your hypothesis.
+This idea will become your hypothesis.

 3. Test Your Hypothesis With A/B Testing